dev7355608/vision-5e/README.md

 - **Blindsense**
 - **Blindsight**
+  - If the actor has the *Echolocation* or *Blind Senses* feat, Blindsight doesn't work while deafened.
   - _Note: Blindsight is blocked by total cover.
 There's no total cover wall restriction type.
 So Blindsight is blocked by sight-blocking walls, but doesn't go through proximity walls regardless of the distance to the wall.
 Therefore it is necessary to use proximity walls for glass windows._
 - **Darkvision**
   - Unless blinded Darkvision detects any creature that isn't invisible and doesn't have the `Umbral Sight` feat.